 IVF is more intensive as you need to take fertility medications and attend appointments for monitoring.
 You will have pre-treatment investigations so we can learn more about you and assess your egg quality.
 Factors like your age and health will be taken into consideration, and our fertility specialists will make recommendations that best suit your unique circumstances.

 Choosing to undergo fertility treatment is a potentially life-changing decision: for some, it’s smooth sailing and for others it’s not as straightforward.
 Having the right support on hand can help you through your fertility journey, whichever direction it takes.

 At Manchester Fertility, we pride ourselves on the care and support we provide for all our patients.
 We are here for you throughout the whole process, offering personal care and support in a variety of ways.

 After your consultation, if you decide to proceed with fertility treatment using donor sperm, you’ll receive counselling beforehand to make sure you are fully aware of the process and the implications, so you can make an informed decision for yourself and your family’s future.

 When you begin treatment, you’ll also have access to our patient group on social media, where you can chat with others in the same position and provide and receive support as you progress through your fertility journeys together.

 What makes Manchester Fertility different?

 We tailor every part of the fertility process to you and your needs.
-If you decide to begin the process of starting a family as a single woman, you have the reassurance that you’ll be supported every step of the way by our dedicated Donation Team and specialist counsellors.
+If you decide to begin the process of starting a family as a single woman, you have the reassurance that you’ll be supported every step of the way by our friendly expert Team and specialist counsellors.

-Our patients have immediate access to UK based donors from our sister company Semovo, so the waiting time to begin your treatment is kept to a minimum, plus a range of funding options, so you can pay for treatment in the way that best suits your circumstances.
+Our patients have access to UK based donors from our sister company Semovo, plus a range of funding options, so you can pay for treatment in the way that best suits your circumstances.